 North Shore Trust and Savings is a community-oriented savings institution headquartered in Waukegan, Illinois.
-We operate as a traditional thrift relying on the origination of long-term one to four-family residential mortgage loans secured by property in Lake County, Illinois and surrounding communities.
-We also originate multi-family and commercial real estate loans and, to a lesser extent, construction, home equity, and consumer loans.
+Our business strategy is to continually enhance our products and services with a focus on one- to four- family residential first mortgage loans, and to maintain our holdings of commercial real estate and multi-family residential real estate loans.
+Our traditional lending market is centered in our retail branch area of Lake County, Illinois and has expanded to counties in the greater Chicagoland area in Illinois as well as Kenosha County in Wisconsin.
 We currently operate three full-service banking offices in Lake County, Illinois and three loan production offices in Chicago, Plainfield and Aurora, Illinois.
 Our primary sources of funds consist of attracting deposits from the general public and using those funds along with funds from the FHLB of Chicago and other sources to originate loans to our customers and invest in securities.
-As of December 31, 2023, we had total assets of \$256.8 million, including \$120.6 million in net loans and \$82.1 million compared to net income of \$27,000 for the year ended December 31, 2023, we had a net loss of \$4.0 million compared to net income of \$27,000 for the year ended December 31, 2022.
+As of December 31, 2024, we had total assets of \$278.7 million, including \$130.4 million in net loans and \$71.2 million of securities available for sale, total deposits of \$190.2 million and total equity of \$76.5 million.
+For the year ended December 31, 2024, we had a net loss of \$789,000 compared to a net loss of \$4.0 million for the year ended December 31, 2023.